Tim Scott heading back to US Senate as bigger ambitions loom

 Several Democrats, including South Carolina gubernatorial candidate Joe Cunningham, condemned Matthews.

-Matthews also is running for a third term in the South Carolina House, but Republican-dominated redistricting put more likely GOP voters into her district in Berkeley and Charleston counties.
+Matthews also was running for a third term in the South Carolina House, but Republican-dominated redistricting put more likely GOP voters into her district in Berkeley and Charleston counties.

-Scott, 57, has spent about as much time helping other Republicans as he has campaigning.
-Perhaps his biggest event this year was releasing a memoir called "America, A Redemption Story," in which he tells his story of being raised by a single mother and his rise as a Black Republican in South Carolina.

-Scott is coy about any future plans beyond winning reelection.
-He has been mentioned as a possible presidential candidate in 2024 or later, depending on how the field shapes up.

 In his 2014 special election and 2016 election to a first full term, Scott has faced a Black Democrat and won by at least 60% of the vote.